jhedstrom/pnwds-2012-behat-mink-drupal-qa/one/01_slide.md

       I need to know that my site is properly configured

       Scenario: No php filter for comments
       Given I am on the homepage
       When I follow "Articles"
       And I follow "Read more"
       Then I should not see "You may post PHP code.
 		      You should include <?php ?> tag"

     1 scenario (1 passed)
     4 steps (4 passed)
     0m0.545s

-!SLIDE smaller
+!SLIDE
+#  Behat
-# Behat can help us discover what we don't know
+##  Discover what we don't know

     @@@ gherkin
     Feature: Do not let anonymous people use the PHP filter